krateng/maloja/README.md

 ### PyPI

-You can download the included script `install_alpine.sh` and run it with
+You can download one of the included scripts in the `install` folder and run it with e.g.

 ```console
 	sh install_alpine.sh